 In Via Fillungo you can also visit La Torre delle Ore, which is a 13th -century tower and a perfect place to enjoy a beautiful view of the city.

-The 12th-century the Church of San Frediano is worth a visit.
+The 12th-century Church of San Frediano is worth a visit.
 We can admire the beautiful mosaics on its façade.
-Inside the church you can see a wonderful Romanesque baptismal font and an amazing altar by Jacopo della Quercia.
+Inside the church you can see a wonderful Romanesque baptismal font, an amazing altar by Jacopo della Quercia and Santa Zita’s relics.

 Don’t forget to visit Guinigi Tower, which is an example of Romanesque-Gothic architecture.
 Its main feature is its garden covered with holm oaks, located on its top.
 From here you can admire Lucca architectural jewels.